The benefits of flaxseed oil

 How to use flaxseed oil?

-Excellent edible oil, it is ideal for seasoning cold dishes and preparations without cooking : salads, tabbouleh, sauces, vinaigrettes, gazpachos…
+Excellent edible oil, it is ideal for seasoning cold dishes and no-cook preparations without cooking : salads, tabbouleh, sauces, vinaigrettes, gazpachos…

 As a dietary supplement

 Flaxseed oil can be consumed as a dietary supplement, in capsule form.
-It is a good alternative to fish oils for supplementing with omega-3s.
+It is a good alternative to fish oils for supplementing omega-3s.

 For skin care